campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 ### A Stunning Technical Achievement
 <div class="imageContainer imageUnderSection">
   <img :src="'/xc3gif.JPG'"/>
-  <span class="titleImageCaption text--secondary">Xenoblade Chronicles 3 occasionally makes you forgot that you're playing a game on an mobile processor from 2017.
+  <span class="text--secondary">Xenoblade Chronicles 3 occasionally makes you forgot that you're playing a game on an mobile processor from 2017.
 This game's technical and artistic aspects are, at times, execeptional.</span>
 </div>

 Both artistically and technically, this game is leaps and bounds ahead of anything else on the Switch.
 Simply compare the screenshot above to this screenshot of  <a target="_blank" href="/pokemon.jpg">Pokemon Scarlet and Violet</a>.
 That comparison should speak for itself.

 The landscapes are vast, the character models are detailed and expressive, <text-with-tooltip :tooltip="'Xenoblade Chronicles 2\'s lighting system gave characters an awful plastic-looking shine.
 Xenoblade 3\'s lighting system gives character models a much more realistic-looking glow.'">the lighting system is greatly improved</text-with-tooltip>, and there is a significant increase in the number of onscreen characters and enemies.
-More impressive is the fact that, despite all of these improvements, I noticed very little <text-with-tooltip :tooltip="'Pop-in and LOD culling involves either removing objects on screen, or using a lower-detailed version of that object, when the object is far from the player\'s view.
-With both approaches, the idea is that the player won\'t notice, thereby conserving computing power and memory for objects that the player can actually see.'">pop-in and LOD culling</text-with-tooltip> that many games nowadays tend to use and abuse.
+More impressive is the fact that, despite all of these improvements, I noticed very little <text-with-tooltip :tooltip="'LOD (level-of-detail) culling involves using a lower-detailed version of that object when the object is far from the player\'s view.
+The idea is that the player won\'t notice, thereby conserving computing power for objects that the player can actually see.'">pop-in and LOD culling</text-with-tooltip> that many games nowadays tend to use and abuse.

 <div class="imageContainer">
   <img :src="'/xcneon.jpeg'"/>